-If you, or someone you know, have been the victim of sexual misconduct, gender-based violence or the crimes of rape, acquaintance rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence, some or all of these safety suggestions may guide you after an incident has occurred:
+If you, or someone you know, have been the victim of sexual misconduct, genderbased violence or the crimes of rape, acquaintance rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence, some or all of these safety suggestions may guide you after an incident has occurred:

 - 1. Go to a safe place and speak with someone you trust.
 Tell this person what happened.
-If there is any immediate danger, contact Campus Safety (831) 755-6888 if you are on campus or call 9-1-1 if you are off campus. - 2.
+If there is any immediate danger, contact Campus Safety (831) 770-7001 if you are on campus or call 9-1-1 if you are off campus. - 2.
 Consider securing immediate professional support (e.g. counseling, victim advocacy, medical services, etc.) to assist you in the crisis. - 3.
 If you are on campus during regular business hours, you may go to Counseling Services, for support and guidance.
 These are both confidential resources. - 4.
 For your safety and well-being, immediate medical attention is encouraged.
 Further, being examined as soon as possible ideally within 72 hours, is important in the case of rape or sexual assault.
 The hospital will arrange for a specific medical examination at no charge.
 To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate or change clothes before receiving medical attention.
 Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable.
 Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing and any other pertinent articles that may be used for evidence.
 It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet, to avoid contamination.
 If you have physical injuries, photograph or have them photographed, with a date stamp on the photo.
 Record the names of any witnesses, and their contact information.
 This information may be helpful to the proof of a crime, to obtain an order of protection or to offer proof of a campus policy violation.
 Try to memorize details (physical description, names, license plate number, car description), or even better, write notes to remind you of details, if you have time and the ability to do so.
-If you obtain external orders of protection (e.g. restraining orders, injunctions, protection from abuse), please notify Campus Safety or the campus Associate Vice President of Human Resources, so that those orders can be observed on campus.
+If you obtain external orders of protection (e.g. restraining orders, injunctions, protection from abuse), please notify Campus Safety or the Title IX Coordinator (Associate Vice President of Human Resources), so that those orders can be observed on campus.

-5. Even after the immediate crisis has passed, consider seeking support from campus or community counseling center(s), and/or the local Victim/Witness Assistance Program.
-Confidential counseling is available on campus through the Counseling Department at 831-755-6820.

-In addition to: Victim Witness Assistance Program #58

-142 West Alisal St., Suite A

-Post Office Box 1131 Salinas, California 93902 Phone: (831) 755-5072 Fax: (831) 755-5003
+- Even after the immediate crisis has passed, consider seeking support from campus or community counseling center(s), and/or the local Victim/Witness Assistance Program.
+Confidential counseling is available on campus through the Counseling Department at 831-755-6820. - In addition to: Victim Witness Assistance Program #58 142 West Alisal St., Suite A Post Office Box 1131 Salinas, California 93902 Phone: (831) 755-5072 Fax: (831) 755-5003 from local authorities.
+The College is able to offer reasonable academic accommodations, transportation accommodations, safety escorts, no contact orders, counseling services access and other support and resources as needed by a victim.
+(BP 3540/AP 3540)